eclipse-osee/org.eclipse.osee/docs/OSEE/Detailed_Overview.md

 # OSEE can be used for

-`  - Configuration Managed Requirements Development`
+- Configuration Managed Requirements Development
-`  - Multiple dynamically configured Problem-Change-Request (PCR) systems` `  - Product Unit and Integration Testing`
+- Multiple dynamically configured Problem-Change-Request (PCR) systems
+- Product Unit and Integration Testing
-`  - Publishing deliverable documents`
+- Publishing deliverable documents
-`  - Full traceability from high-level customer requirements to decomposed lower level requirements and even code, test and output files.`
+- Full traceability from high-level customer requirements to decomposed lower level requirements and even code, test and output files.
-`  - Full Level A, B and C coverage tracking and reporting` `  - Agile Software Development`
+- Full Level A, B and C coverage tracking and reporting
+- Agile Software Development
-`  - Peer Reviews`
+- Peer Reviews
-`  - Process management`
+- Process management
-`  - Linking in other tools / databases`
+- Linking in other tools / databases
-`  - Support for system safety tracking/reporting`
+- Support for system safety tracking/reporting
-`  - And any other use cases that need to be developed`
+- And any other use cases that need to be developed

 # The major features of OSEE include